AdiSAnkolli/Python-Data-Structures/README.md

 # Python-Data-Structures
-Basic Data structures and their implementations
+Basic Data structures and their functions